ansible-collections/overview/collection_requirements.rst

 ========
 This document is for maintainers of collections to provide them help, advice, and guidance on making sure their collections are correct.

-**Warning:** Subject to frequent updates
+**Warning:** Subject to frequent updates.
 This is a "living document", expect it to change as we progress with the Collections work over the next few months.

+**Note:** Inclusion of a new collection in the Ansible package is ultimately at the discretion of the Ansible community review committee.
+Every rejected candidate will get feedback.
+Differences of opinion should be taken to the community irc meeting for discussion and a final vote.

 Feedback
 ========